software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 spring.datasource.url=jdbc:h2:file:~/quizzer;DB_CLOSE_ON_EXIT=FALSE;AUTO_RECONNECT=TRUE
 ```

 The _database is stored in a file_ located in `~/quizzer`.
 We can use a different, _in-memory database_ for the tests.
-For this we have a separate `src/test/resources/application.properties` configuration file (note the `test` folder in the path):
+To achieve this, we can add a test-specific `src/test/resources/application.properties` configuration file (note the `test` folder in the path):

 ```
 spring.datasource.url=jdbc:h2:mem:quizzer-test;DB_CLOSE_ON_EXIT=FALSE;AUTO_RECONNECT=TRUE
 ```

 The configuration in the `src/test/resources/application.properties` file will be used while we are running the tests, which makes it suitable for test-specific configuration.

+> Exercise 10
+>
+> Add a test-specific configuration file and configure a separate database for the tests.
+Make sure that running the tests doesn't alter (for example delete any data) the development environment database.

 ## Testing REST API endpoints